shorbagy14/-learnitbro-dashcam-raspberrypi/README.md

 ```
 sudo raspi-config
 ```
-Use the cursor keys select and open Interfacing Options then select Camera Follow the prompt to enable the camera and reboot the device
+Using the cursor keys, select and open 'Interfacing Options' then select 'Camera' Follow the prompt to enable the camera and reboot the device

 To test that the system is installed and working, try the following command: